BrycensRanch/SnapX/README.md

 - And it *will* use [SQLite](https://www.sqlite.org/about.html) to store history.
 - Additionally, all uploaders are now forced to use HTTPS.
 - Keeps compatability with uploader configuration
 - As a user, you do **NOT** need to have .NET installed.
-Whether you be on Windows, Linux, or macOS.
+Whether you're on Linux, Windows, or macOS.

 What does this all mean?
 It means you'll be able to have a more **performant**, **reliable**, and _modern_ application.